What are we working on now?

 Agriculture and Natural Resources

-Evaluating Aquatic Land Lease Rates (early spring 2024)
+Evaluating Aquatic Land Lease Rates (winter 2024)

 Economic Development

-Growth Management Act: City and county compliance with the Act’s 120-day permitting requirement (winter 2023)
+Growth Management Act: City and county compliance with the Act’s 120-day permitting requirement (winter 2024)

 Fiscal, Operations and General Government